Hangover remedies that will help relieve the pain!

 If you absolutely must, then a Bloody Mary is your best bet.
 Serious Eats has a pretty authentic recipe.

 The liver detoxifies alcohol in the system and does so at only one rate, which is about one drink per hour.
 Please do not drive when you wake up.
-Chances are that you are still drunk.
+The chances are that you are still drunk.
 Use this drunk calculator for a general guideline or get this Morning After App.

 -Boil 10 to 12 slices of fresh ginger root in 4 cups of water for ten minutes.